LakshmanTurlapati/Review-Gate/V2/cursor-extension/README.md

 For issues, feature requests, or contributions, please visit the main project repository at https://github.com/LakshmanTurlapati/Review-Gate

 ## Version History

+### v2.7.3 (Current)
+- Paste images directly from the clipboard into the Review Gate popup
+- Drag-and-drop image upload support for an even faster workflow
+- Ability to remove individual images before sending a message

 ### v2.5.1
 - Complete speech-to-text implementation with SoX integration